ike5/choicetint.com/README.md

 # choicetint.com

->This is a commercial site designed to sell window tinting solutions. adding more
+>This is a commercial site designed to sell window tinting solutions